Tiles, badges, and notifications for Windows apps

 Important APIs: UWP Community Toolkit Notifications nuget package

 A tile is an app's representation on the Start menu.
-Every UWP app has a tile.
+Every Windows app has a tile.
 You can enable different tile sizes (small, medium, wide, and large).

 You can use a tile notification to update the tile to communicate new information to the user, such as news headlines, or the subject of the most recent unread message.

 You can use a badge to provide status or summary info in the form of a system-provided glyph or a number from 1-99.
 Badges also appear on the task bar icon for an app.

 A toast notification is a notification that your app sends to the user via a pop-up UI element called a toast (or banner).
 The notification can be seen whether the user is in your app or not.

 A push notification or raw notification is a notification sent to your app either from Windows Push Notification Services (WNS) or from a background task.
 Your app can respond to these notifications either by notifying the user that something of interest happened (via badge update, tile update, or toast) or it can respond in any way of your choice.

 |Create tiles||Customize the default tile for your app and provide assets for different screen sizes.|

 |App icon assets||App icon assets, which appear in a variety of forms throughout the Windows 10 operating system, are the calling cards for your Windows app.
 These guidelines detail where app icon assets appear in the system, and provide in-depth design tips on how to create the most polished icons.|

 |Primary tile API's||Request to pin your app's primary tile, and check if the primary tile is currently pinned.|